NotAShelf/blog.notashelf.dev/notes/2025-03-03-insecurities-remedies-i.md

 [NixOS option search]: https://search.nixos.org/options?channel=unstable&size=50&sort=relevance&type=packages&query=systemd.services.

-Systemd services in NixOS are defined through the systemd module exposed in the Nixpkgs module system.
+Systemd services in NixOS are defined through the Systemd module exposed in the Nixpkgs module system.
 The schema is very basic, and I suggest that you consult [NixOS option search] if you wish to learn more.
 For our purposes, just `serviceConfig` is enough as we will be working primarily with the `[Service]`